Stage Or Floor Coupling? The basics

-The key point to understand regarding coupling is that there are two forms of coupling - mechanical coupling and acoustic coupling.
+The key point to understand regarding coupling is that there are two forms - mechanical coupling and acoustic coupling.

 With mechanical coupling the stage or floor is excited by vibrations from the cabinet or by the acoustic output from the speakers / port.
 When this happens the floor itself (or stage) becomes a resonating surface, a bit like a massive drum skin or giant speaker cone.
 The acoustic output of the resonating floor is very unpredictable, centred around the modes of resonance of the floor.
 This almost always results in a 'boomy' onstage sound and unpredictable offstage sound (depending on how it reinforces and cancels the output from the speaker cabinet).